hci-a-if-its-2019/assignment-2-pradiptlx/README.md

 ### 3. Selected Sketch

-I choose solution 3 on problem 1 because it looks cleaner and make it more compact.
-Add card layout on right side with nav layout on left side reduce the empty space on the window.
+I choose solution 2 on problem 1 because it looks cleaner and make it more compact.
+Menu bar layout more like button than text hyperlink.
+Title of each section is more strong because there are _nav_ menu around text title.
+The info section is on below of content and wrap with separate layout, giving an informative impression.

 ### 4. Design Rationale